-When test designers struggle to use Hexawise, the most common reason is identifying what test inputs should be included in the "Inputs" screen.
-To help address this challenge, this lesson describes several categories of variables that are often useful to include in software tests.
+When test designers struggle to use Hexawise, the most common reason is identifying what factors & ideas should be included in the "Parameters" screen.
+To help address this challenge, this article describes several categories of variables that are often useful to include in software tests.

 At the risk of stating the obvious, you'll need to use your judgment here; not all of these categories will be necessary (or even useful!) to include in all of your sets of tests.